Myrcia rupestris

 Myrcia rupestris is a species of plant in the family Myrtaceae, endemic to south-east Brazil, and first described in 2015.

 Etymology

 The species name refers to the plant's rocky habitat.

 Description

-Myrcia rupestris is a shrub or small tree that grows to between 0.5 and 3 metres tall.
-Leaves grow up to 26mm long and 9mm wide.
-Fruits grow up to 5mm wide with up to 2 seeds.
+Myrcia rupestris is a shrub or small tree that grows to between 0.5 and 3 m tall.
+Leaves grow up to long and 9 mm wide.
+Fruits grow up to 5 mm wide with up to 2 seeds.

 Distribution

 This plant has only been found on rock outcrops in Minas Gerais.

 Conservation status

 Myrcia rupestris is considered to be endangered due to its limited distribution.